matghazaryan/SOMessaging/README.md

 <br>

 This is a simple library to easily create a messaging app with smooth animatios.<br>
-Things that can be customized:
+Things that can be customized:<br>
 • EVERYTHING!!!

 ###Requierments